gparmer/ANRsim/01_legacy_evt_econs/article.md

 - How much click efficiency do we get for drawing normally versus drawing with Diesel and Quality Time versus doing the same with an event economy?
 - In the worst 10% of my games, what's economic efficiency I can expect?

 This article provides the results from a discrete event simulator of the runner economies of ANR that is able to answer these and many other questions.
+If you want to know what a discrete event simulator is, or why we're using it, check out the FAQ below.

 In future articles, I'll expand beyond event economies.
 However, event economies are quite popular, and it is not always clear which to choose for a given deck.
 So our goal is to get some quantitative information that we can use to describe the various runner economies.
-Most of these make some trade-offs - for example, ceding tempo for long-term efficiency - that must be matched with the the specific requirements of your deck for maximum efficiency.
+Most of these economies make some trade-offs - for example, ceding tempo for long-term efficiency - that must be matched with the the specific requirements of your deck for maximum efficiency.
 Simply put, our goal is to understand the various aspects of economic and card-draw efficiency.

 ## Back to Basics: Credits and Cards

 We enjoy seeing the likes of a good Medium dig or a successful Quest Completed.
 The basis of all such plays is *drawing* the necessary breakers and tricks, and the *credits* to install them and fund the runs.
 There are many great articles that focus on the breakers and tricks parts of decks.
 This will focus entirely on the credit and draw aspect.
-It is not enough to focus on either draw or credits, without the other.
+It is not enough to focus on either draw or credits, without the other as most cards impact both.
 Many economic packages impact draw efficiency, and vice-versa.
 More importantly, we'll see that most traditional economic engines trade one for the other.
 Lets start with a couple of definitions:

 **Click efficiency** is the multiplicative factor that cards give you for spending your clicks on getting credits and cards.
 Without playing any cards, ANR lets you trade a single click for a single credit or card, so this is the base-line efficiency.
 At the high end, we see cards like Magnum Opus that gives us two credits for a single click, or Professional Contacts that gives us both a credit and a draw.
 These efficiency multipliers are easy to understand (though the up-front cost of the cards is less-so).

 However, this analysis gets complicated quickly.
 What is the efficiency of Sure Gamble?
 A click to draw, a click to play, and a net gain of 4 credits = 2 credits per click?
 But what if you also include Diesel in your deck that increases the efficiency of your card draw.
 Now Sure Gamble is more efficient as it is less than a click to draw it (on average)!
 What about Quality Time that is net-zero efficient (one click to draw, one to play, and three credits = 5 clicks for 5 clicks worth of draw)?
 It actually becomes more efficient with Sure Gamble as click efficiency for credits is increased, and more efficient with Diesel that increases click efficiency for draw.
 And the increased efficiency of Quality Time also increase the efficiency of Sure Gamble and Diesel that both must be drawn.
 These complex relationships are what motivate simulation to assess the click efficiency.

 **Resource clicks** are those that are used with the intention of gaining more credits or cards.
 They do not include actions such as playing a breaker, a piece of hardware, or a resource.
 This article investigates only the *resource click efficiency* of various economy and draw packages.
+This is a strange definition and a little difficult to wrap your head around.
+The intuition is that if you're playing and think "I need cards", or "I need credits", and you choose the path that gets you that, you're spending a resource click.
+Note that for many event economies, the answer is often the same:  if you have a economy card, play it.
+Otherwise draw.
+The efficiency of a resource click will *on average* yield you a number of credits, and a number of draws.
+The "on average" part is important to understand.
+You may draw during a game, which obviously gets you no credits.
+However over the course of a game, the average credits for such a resource click will also consider playing Sure Gambles.
+Thus, on average, you're getting some amount of credits, and some amount of cards.

 A **Quality Draw** is a draw that results in a card that is not itself devoted to economy or draw.
 A non-quality draw is different from the traditional notion of a *dead draw*.
 A dead draw is a card that is useless as it was only useful in another part of the game (e.g. Levy AR Access in your starting hand), or is a copy of an already installed program that doesn't stack (e.g. Professional Contacts).
 Every dead draw is not a quality draw.
 However, there are non-quality draws that are not dead.
 A deck that includes *only* economy and draw cards would have no dead draws, but none of them are really useful.
 Quality draws, then, are those that allow you to interact with the opposing side, not just play the macro game of credit and draw.

-The rest of this article, then, looks at the click efficiency of gaining credits, and the click efficiency of making quality draws for various economic packages.
+Given these definitions, the rest of this article, looks at the **resource click efficiency of gaining both credits and quality draws** for various economic packages.

 ## Event Economies

 Lets look at three prototypical runner economies.
 The **bold** labels designate the lines within the graphs.

 - **evt** which is based on Sure Gamble, Dirty Laundry, and Lucky Find.
 - **draw** includes a draw package based on Quality Time and Diesel.
+Card advantage isn't as important in ANR as in MTG, but it will impact our ability to find our next event that provides credits!
 - **pvp** which includes both the credit and draw packages from **evt** and **draw**, along with Prepaid Voice Pad (PVP).
 We'll look at both the Kate and non-Kate versions.
-- **procons+evt** which includes all of the credit-based events from **evt**, and Professional Contacts for draw.
+- **procons** which includes Professional Contacts.

 The event package is commonly seen in many runner decks.
 The pvp list is the backbone of the famous "Prepaid Kate" decks.
 These decks are interesting as it is unclear if PVP is worthwhile outside of Kate, and it is also unclear how much more efficient Prepaid Kate is than the alternatives.
 The Professional Contacts deck, though less common competitively, is not uncommon on NetrunnerDB.
 The tempo hit for playing the 5-cost Professional Contacts is often used as an excuse to avoid this economic engine.
 Lets see the impact of that!